Elijah-A-W/Learning-C-Sharp/The_Projects/Tournaments/README.md

 	- Registering Teams,their members and Registration Fees
 	- Tracking the teams progress in terms of Performance
 	- Drafting match or competition rounds
-	- Updating Teams and Members about tournament progress both SMS & EMAIL
+	- Updating Teams and Members about tournament progress using both SMS & EMAIL